tanaka42/androidapp-webremotevolumecontrol/README.md

 This is my very first GitHub experience, and my very first Android experience too, any advice or remark is welcome.

-I did build that app because I often use an Android tablet, connected to an audio sound system (HiFi), to play music, and I wanted to be able to adjust sound remotely from an Iphone, in a simple way (I mean not by using a Teamviewer/Vysor like thing).
+I did build that app because I often use an Android tablet, connected to an audio sound system (HiFi, an old one that does not have a remote controller), to play music, and I wanted to be able to adjust sound remotely from an Iphone, in a simple way (I mean not by using a Teamviewer/Vysor like thing).